survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 As discussed in the _Build Targets_ chapter, webpack allows you to build your application as a worker itself.
 To get the idea of web workers better, you'll learn how to build a small worker using [worker-loader](https://www.npmjs.com/package/worker-loader).

-T> Sharing data between the host and the worker may become easier in the future thanks to technologies such as [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).

 ## Setting up **worker-loader**

 To get started, install _worker-loader_ to the project: